 1. Don't fall into a credit trap

-2. The More you use Disney Vacation Account, The less other hacks are open to you
+2. The More you use Disney Vacation Account, The Fewer Other Hacks are Open to You

 A counter-point to this is that, besides the $10 minimum to start, nothing seems to require that you keep a certain amount of money in your Disney Vacation Account to earn the 2% back on spending.
 Rather, the rule states that your account has to be "active" for 120 days.
 Given that most people will be contributing small amounts over time, I would strongly expect (without hard evidence) that a $10 opening deposit followed with a $990 "pass through" deposit when you book 120 days later would earn you the $20 back.
 I hope to test this sometime.